antoinevinial/react-boilerplate/README.md

 1. When the component mount, we want to launch the request, in other word to launch the `ArticleActions.getArticle()` action.
 As you can notice, we can pass params to our actions (in our case, a static article id).
 2. This action will be dispatch and send to the store.
 The store will fetch the API with the params and emit an event with the response.
 3. Our view has a listener to execute the `getArticleHandler` function when store emit its event (don't forget to remove your events on the `componentWillUnmount` function).
-4. Inside the `getArticleHandler` we update our state.
+4. Inside the `getArticleHandler` we update our state (don't forget that you MUST NOT update your state like a classic variable, but use the `setState` method).

 As you can see inside the render method, based on the `this.state.article` value, we show different element : if we don't have any article yet, we show a loading state.
 Once it's done, we show the `<Article/>` component and pass the data as a prop.